KelsyT/KelsyT.github.io/Foothill Roots Email.md

 **About me**

 I'm Kelsy T. Sparling, and I'm from Auburn, born and raised.
-I've always been attracted to technology, only finding interest in plants much later in my life.
+I grew up fascinated by technology, only finding interest in the natural world and plants much later in my life.
 I can thank my wife Ashcat for contributing to that.

 My current job is challenging, which I appreciate, but it's also disconnected from what I feel is becoming important in my life.
 That's sunlight, using my body, connecting with the natural world and the food that I eat.
 I'm also obsessed with systems and optimization, though I imagine I won't be managing the farm any time soon!